Department of Procurement and Material Management Organization

 Material Management Division

-The Material Management Division is located at the Central Warehouse, 6800A Industrial Road, Springfield, Virginia.
+The Material Management Division is located at the Logistics Center, 6800A Industrial Road, Springfield, Virginia.
 The Division manages the County’s storage facility and distribution services for County consigned goods, for the County’s electronic voting machines, and supplies and materials for the Office for Children’s School Age Child Care Program (SACC).
 County library books for new and renovated facilities are stored at the warehouse prior to being put into circulation.
-Central Warehouse staff pick-up, sort, and redistribute Fairfax County Public Library books each day to the 23 library branches.
-In addition, the Central Warehouse manages County property that is declared excess by a department or surplus by the County and ensures its proper disposal; this includes redistribution, sale, or destruction.
+Logistics Center staff pick-up, sort, and redistribute Fairfax County Public Library books each day to the 23 library branches.
+In addition, the Logistics Center manages County property that is declared excess by a department or surplus by the County and ensures its proper disposal; this includes redistribution, sale, or destruction.

 Procurement Support and Oversight Division